 Occupational Safety and Health

-The Occupational Safety and Health section’s programs focus on accident and injury prevention, industrial hygiene, and building and fire safety to reduce EH&S risks and ensure compliance for the University.
+The Occupational Safety and Health section’s programs focus on accident and injury prevention, industrial hygiene, and building and fire safety to reduce potential risks and ensure compliance for the University.
 Our programs address workplace hazards related to asbestos and other regulated building materials, confined spaces, electrical safety, hazardous energy control, hot work, shop and maker space safety, chemical exposures, indoor air quality, noise, and ergonomics.

 We provide assistance to UW departments to develop Accident Prevention Plans, Fire Safety & Evacuation Plans and prepare staff for emergency evacuations.
 We help the campus community with fire department permit applications for campus events and we monitor compliance with the International Fire Code.
 We provide design guidance, plan review, consultation and testing for construction projects.
 We track reports of accidents and injuries on campus and work closely with health and safety committees to prevent future incidents.